borilla/cpc-netwalk/README.md

 This is how the game looks at the moment, running in the [WinAPE](http://www.winape.net/) emulator.
-The info bar at the top of the screen shows how many terminals are currently connected, the count of moves and rotations made so far and the time
+The info bar at the top of the screen shows how many terminals are currently connected, the count of moves and rotations made so far, and the time

 ![Game screenshot](./doc/game.png)